Teacup (TV series)

-Teacup is an American horror television series created by Ian McCulloch, inspired by Stinger by Robert R. McCammon.
+Teacup is an American horror television series created by Ian McCulloch for Peacock.
+Inspired by the Stinger novel by Robert R. McCammon, it stars Yvonne Strahovski and Scott Speedman.

-The first season premiered at Fantastic Fest on September 22, 2024, and premiered on Peacock on October 10, 2024.
-It has eight half-hour episodes.

-On January 17, 2025, it was announced the series was cancelled after one season.
+The series premiered on October 10, 2024.
+In January 2025, Peacock canceled the series after one season.

 Premise

 On an isolated ranch in rural Georgia, several people are forced together to face a mysterious threat.